haozhexu/haozhexu.me/content/article/2020/covid19.md

   - fiveelements
   - sexagenary
 ---
 _(**Disclaimer**: I'm not the right person to give any medical advice, see a doctor instead.
-This article largely based on theories that are not proven by modern science, so please read it as a fiction if you want, do not draw any conclusion from it, or do anything based on this article.)_
+This article is largely based on theories that are not proven by modern science, so please read it as a fiction if you want, do not draw any conclusion from it, and do not do anything based on this article.)_

 > The greatest enemy of knowledge is not ignorance; it is the illusion of knowledge.
 > -- Stephen Hawking